Creating a custom CRM to launch KFC into the future of customer-defined service

 Restaurant CRM software development, for a massive franchise like KFC, is similar to rebuilding a working airport.
 You need to improve every aspect of operations and infrastructure, without destroying what already exists and works along the way.

 The attempt to find a ready-made CRM

 Creating a CRM is a huge task.
-Therefore, at first, KFC sought advice from Evrone and asked for help in choosing a ready-made solution on the market.
+Therefore, at first, KFC sought advice from Evrone and our partners, Singula team, and asked for help in choosing a ready-made solution on the market.
 They hoped it would be possible to use a suitable CRM as a core, then “cover” it with the necessary modules.

 Unfortunately, not a single solution satisfied the customer’s needs.
 No vendor could provide sufficient flexibility and leave the stores in control of user data, which was necessary to ensure that each customer’s personal information would be protected.